About The Garden

-The mission of The Water Conservation Garden is to inspire positive change in the living environment through the conservation of water and other natural resources.
+The mission of The Water Conservation Garden is to educate and inspire through excellent exhibits and programs that promote water conservation and the sustainable use of related natural resources.

 The Water Conservation Garden has nearly six acres of displays that showcase water conservation through a series of beautiful themed gardens, such as a native plant garden and a vegetable garden, as well as how-to displays such as mulch and irrigation exhibits.
 The Garden also features a native butterfly pavilion that is open spring and summer each year.
 Please visit our Exhibits page for more information.

 The Garden offers many programs and services including: